MonoidMusician/blog/sources/index.md

   1. WIP: [Basics of LR(1) Parsing](parser_lr1.html)

 ### Miniseries
-- [Knowlish](knowlish.html) – A list of little things I have learned.
+- [Knowlish](knowlish.html) – A list of little things I have learned and need reminders about.
 - Co-search – nothing yet, but the idea is that I will put up requests for information, and maybe passers-by can tell me what I seek
 - Don’t make me invent it – in which I finally ask for help & references for prior art, instead of just plunging in confident that I can figure it out